takahirohonda/language-masters/libs/design-system/README.md

 **Resolution**

 We shouldn't use crypto package from npm because it's deprecated (https://www.npmjs.com/package/crypto).
-Vite uses build-in crypto module from Node.js.
+Vite uses build-in crypto module from Node.js. `crypto` as introduces when I was mucking around with Drizzle (see details in this PR https://github.com/takahirohonda/language-masters/pull/2).

 See https://github.com/vitejs/vite/issues/12602.